MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/web-apps-apis/client-credential-flows.md

                    .ExecuteAsync();
 ```

-**Important: do not use `common` or `organizations` authority for client credential flows.**
+>[!IMPORTANT]

-For more information, see [AuthenticationConfig.cs](https://github.com/Azure-Samples/active-directory-dotnetcore-daemon-v2/blob/5199032b352a912e7cc0fce143f81664ba1a8c26/daemon-console/AuthenticationConfig.cs#L67-L87)
+>Do not use `common` or `organizations` authority for client credential flows.

-Note: Token cache performance was significantly improved in MSAL 4.30.0.
+For more information, see [AuthenticationConfig.cs](https://github.com/Azure-Samples/active-directory-dotnetcore-daemon-v2/blob/5199032b352a912e7cc0fce143f81664ba1a8c26/daemon-console/AuthenticationConfig.cs#L67-L87).

 ## Custom Cache Serialization

-If your service is multi-tenant (i.e. it needs tokens for a resource that is in different tenants), see [MSAL for client credential flow in multi-tenant services](../../advanced/client-credential-multi-tenant.md).
+If your service is multi-tenant (i.e., it needs tokens for a resource that is in a different tenant), see [MSAL for client credential flow in multi-tenant services](../../advanced/client-credential-multi-tenant.md).

 You can serialize the token cache to a location of your choice for example in-memory or in distributed location like Redis.
 You would do this to: